Hanker & Cairns

 Hanker & Cairns was an architectural firm of Memphis, Tennessee.
-It was formed in 1903 as a partnership of William Julius Hanker and Baynard S. Cairns.
+It was formed in 1903 as a partnership of William Julius Hanker (1876-1958) and Bayard Snowden Cairns (1875-1934).

+The firm Chigazola and Hanker designed the Memphis Scimitar building.
+August A Chigazola was born in Memphis and attended Christian Brothers College.
+Hanker joined his firm as a draftsman.
+He and Hanker added Cairns to form Chigazola, Hanker & Cairns by 1905.

 The firm has a number of works that are listed on the U.S. National Register of Historic Places.

+Work

 Works include (with attribution to a partner or to the firm):